 The Golden Eye strives to offer original designs, quality workmanship, and a memorable experience.

 We pledge our service and support for the life of your jewelry.
 Our unique designs require very little in the way of maintenance in order to enjoy them for years and years.
-Below are some tips on how to best keep your jewelry it top form.
-If you take your jewelry in to a jeweler to have them work on your jewels, you may wish to send them the link to this page.
-If you want to send your jewelry in to us to have it serviced, please feel free to contact us here.
+Below are some tips on how to best keep your jewelry in top form.
+If you take your items to a jeweler to be worked on, you may wish to send them the link to this page.
+If you want to send your jewelry to us to have it serviced, please feel free to contact us.

 The “W” clasp on your chain or necklace is a very classic design, used for thousands of years as a closure.
 It is made of 24kt gold and is very flexible.

 To open the clasp, push one “wing” of the W forward.
 Do not pull out laterally.
 To insure a secure closure, push the “wing” back to center, and align with the center loop.